 What about cervical cancer not caused by HPV?

 More than 99% of cervical cancers are caused by HPV.
 There is another, rare type of cancer – neuroendocrine or small cell cancer that is unable to be detected by either the Pap test or the cervical screening test.

-Our doctors provide shared obstetric care with the Ante-natal clinic at John Hunter Hospital (JHH).
+The doctors at Marketown Health provide shared obstetric care with the Ante-natal clinic at John Hunter Hospital (JHH).